Figma to Webflow plugin and app

 What browsers are supported?

-The Figma plugin works best in Chrome and the Figma Desktop App.
+The plugin works best in Chrome and the Figma Desktop App.
 It is not supported in Safari.

 What happens if I uninstall the plugin?